risendy/chessHeatmap/README.md

 ## General info
 Web based visualisation app which generates chess heatmaps.
-Data is gathered from around 13k games, every heatmap visualizes the location of pieces or the location of certain game events.
+Data is gathered from around 13k games and around 1M positions, every heatmap visualizes the location of pieces or the location of certain game events.

 ## Installation
 install front-end depenencies